julianburr/sketch-test-inspector/README.md

 **Params:**
  * **identifier** The plugin command identifier you want to run on the currently opened file.

+### runScript(fnc)
+Runs specified custom script as plugin command.
+The function will receive the command context and will then be run within Sketch, giving it access the whole cocoascript environent of Sketch plugins.

+**Params:**
+ * **fnc** The function you want to run as plugin command

 ### dump
 `sketchtool dump ${currentFilePath}`